-Let us assume that the corner that hides the object is at distance d from the start.
-Let x_i denote the distance the robot travels in the i-th step, i.e., on its way from position i - 1 to position i, from which the i-th scan will be taken.
-If the object was hidden infinitesimally behind position i, the optimal solution would go perpendicularly to the line L_i that runs from the corner through position i, and then take one scan from there.
-Let d_i denote the length of this line segment and observe that it meets L_i at a point that lies on the semi-circle spanned by the start and the corner.
-Then the optimum cost to detect the object would be $1 + d_i$, whereas the robot would only see the object at position i + 1, having accumulated a cost of
+The objective function is to minimize the total time, arising as the sum of time used for scanning and for traveling.
+The robot travels with constant maximum speed, requiring a small constant time for braking and accelerating before and after performing a scan, resulting in a slight delay, compared to traveling at maximum speed.
+Adding these small delays to the scan time, we get a fixed amount of time necessary for each scan; for simplicity, we normalize this time to 1.
+This means that in the following, all distances can be described by the number of scans it takes to travel them at the given constant speed.
+(Thus, reducing scan time by a factor of 2 at the expense of resolution is equivalent to doubling distances to the corner.)
+Let us assume that there is one corner that hides the object at distance d from the start.
+See Fig. 5.
+Let x_i denote the distance the robot travels in the ith step, i.e., on its way from position i-1 to position i, from which the ith scan will be taken.
+If the object was hidden in a way that the scan at position i misses it by stopping an infinitesimal amount too early, the optimal solution would go perpendicularly to the line L_i that runs from the corner through position i, and then take one scan from an infinitesimal amount beyond that line.
+Let d_i denote the length of this line segment (observe that it meets L_i at a point that lies on the semi-circle spanned by the start and the corner, as the shortest path to L_i has to be perpendicular to L_i).
+The optimum cost to detect the object would be $1 + d_i$: Travel a distance d_i orthogonal to the line L_i , perform one scan.
+(Obviously, this is optimal, as the robot has to cross line L_i in order to see the object.)
+In the online strategy, the robot would only see the object at position i+1, having accumulated a cost of $$i+1+\sum{j=1}^{i+1}x{j}$$ .

-$$i+1+\sum{j=1}^{i+1}x_j.$$